Osaka Municipal Subway 30000 series: Interior

 Midosuji Line sets from 31604 onward incorporate a number of design improvements, including new seat covers, LED lighting, and pairs of wide-screen LCD passenger information displays above the doorways.

 History

 The first Tanimachi Line set was unveiled in October 2008 and entered service on 18 March 2009.

 30000A series

 An improved derivative of the 30000 series, the 30000A series, was first announced by Osaka Metro on 9 December 2021.
 Changes from the 30000 series include a lower center of gravity, yellow-and-turquoise seat moquette, improved accessibility, and onboard air purifiers.
-A total of ten 6-car 30000A series sets are due to be built.
-The fleet will begin operation in July 22, 2022 on Osaka Metro Chūō Line and Kintetsu Keihanna Line through services.
-Following the 2025 World Expo, the fleet is scheduled to be cascaded to the Tanimachi Line.
+A total of ten 6-car 30000A series sets were ordered.

+The fleet began operation in July 2022 on Osaka Metro Chūō Line and Kintetsu Keihanna Line through services.
+Following Expo 2025, the fleet was gradually transferred to the Tanimachi Line.

 Fleet history

 The build history for the fleet is as shown below.